Our commitment to ESG

 ” At Hopper, it has always been our goal to make booking travel easier and more accessible, as we believe deeply in the positive social and economic impact that it has on the world.
 But we also realize that with travel becoming increasingly part of our global everyday life, this is impacting our environment.
 As part of our commitment to fight climate change, Hopper plants two trees for every booking in the app to help offset carbon emissions.
 This initiative is not something our customers have to decide whether they want to opt-in for.
 We feel it’s important so we just automatically do it on their behalf at no cost to them.
 We’ve partnered with Eden Reforestation to plant over 23 million trees on behalf of Hopper customers so far. ”

-theBoardlist connects exceptional diverse talent with global board and executive opportunities.
+theBoardlist by BoardProspects connects exceptional diverse talent with global board and executive opportunities.
 Inovia has a deep commitment to diversity and inclusion.
 Read Shawn’s open letter to our community regarding our investment in theBoardlist.

 ”As a company that values continuous improvement of ourselves and our world, BenchSci considers the work and commitment to DEI to be a collective responsibility.
 Not only is it the right thing to do for our business, it’s the right thing to do—period.”